-The FTC structure is necessarily a tripartite one - (a) the fund, which must be managed by (b) a Fund Manager, pursuant to the terms of the applicable fund regulation and one sole (c) depository, qualifying as a credit institution, who must hold the assets of the Fund
+The FTC structure is necessarily a tripartite one: (a) the fund, which must be managed by; (b) a Fund Manager, pursuant to the terms of the applicable fund regulation.

-Fund Managers (Sociedades Gestoras), are financial companies who are required to: (i) hold registered offices and effective management in Portugal; (ii) qualify as a sociedade anónima (public limited liability company) whose share capital is represented by nominative or registered bearer shares; (iii) be exclusively engaged in the management of one or more funds on behalf of the holders of Securitisation Units; and (iv) include in its name the expression "SGFTC".
+Fund Managers (Sociedades Gestoras) are financial companies who are required to: (i) hold registered offices and effective management in Portugal; (ii) qualify as a sociedade anónima (public limited liability company) whose share capital is represented by nominative book-entry shares; (iii) be exclusively engaged in the management of one or more funds on behalf of the holders of Securitisation Units; and (iv) include in its name the expression "SGFTC".

-As Fund Managers are financial companies, their incorporation is subject to approval by the Bank of Portugal and their activity is generally subject to supervision by this regulatory authority.
+As from 1 January 2020, the incorporation of Fund Managers is subject to approval by the CMVM and their activity is subject to supervision by this regulatory authority.